emclayburn/Hockey_site/index.md

   <img src="images/Robert_Thomas.png" alt="Bob Thomas" width="150">
 </div>

-Robert Thomas racked up 81 points in 70 games, but only 21 were goals, highlighting his role as the team’s primary playmaker.
-His top targets?
-Jordan Kyrou and Pavel Buchnevich, each receiving 9 of his assists.
-Thomas excels at creating high-danger chances, making him indispensable for the Blues’ top line.
+**Robert Thomas** racked up 81 points in 70 games, but only 21 were goals, highlighting his role as the team’s primary playmaker.
+His top targets? **Jordan Kyrou** and **Pavel Buchnevich**, each receiving 9 of his assists. **Thomas** excels at creating high-danger chances, making him indispensable for the Blues’ top line.
 This is not a surprise since this trio was the top line for St. Louis during the 24-25 season.
 This will likely change this season with **Kyrou** being swapped out of the top line for **Jimmy Snuggerud**.

 ## Thomas Analysis

 What makes a center important?
 Is it the assists?
 Is it the goals?
-What can we do to measure Robert Thomas's worth on the team?
-For now, lets check out Robert Thomas's goals, assists, and exoected goals with him shooting.
+What can we do to measure **Robert Thomas's** worth on the team?
+For now, lets check out **Robert Thomas's** goals, assists, and exoected goals with him shooting.
 For this, we are going to load data gathered from MoneyPuck.com: [Skater Data](https://moneypuck.com/data.htm) Scroll down to skaters and download the 2024-2025 file.
-Using this data, we can do analysis and see Thomas's production.
+Using this data, we can do analysis and see **Thomas's** production.

 ```python
 import pandas as pd